 Geiger, who conducted the survey, said that based on her own experience, successful organizations and powerful companies across industries attract above-average people and observe a less severe work-life-balance issue than usually attributed to Generation Y. The same applies to AO Trauma members, who obviously are willing to work without compensation.

 “I was surprised by AO Trauma members’ willingness—across all generations—to work without financial compensation,” she said.
 “The AO Foundation is very special and seems to attract the best surgeons of each generation, and these clinicians want to share their expertise.
 The image and spirit of the AO Foundation is very healthy, by all indications of this survey.”

 The survey report was presented to the AO Foundation Board in March, and the AO Trauma Community Development Commission has appointed Dr Samir Mheta, AO Trauma North America representative, to comb through the survey data and make AO Trauma-specific recommendations.

-“We may find that the results are a confirmation of what we are already doing,” said Volz, Regional Director of AO Trauma Europe & Southern Africa and Global Community Development Manager.
+“We may find that the results are a confirmation of what we are already doing,” said Volz, Regional Director of AO Trauma Europe and Southern Africa and Global Community Development Manager.
 “We know the survey generated a lot of interesting material, and now it is the commission’s goal to extract what is really relevant for us and to develop concrete recommendations if needed.”